Mangopay/api-docs/entities/v2.01/792_the-hook-object_top.md

 * You are **strongly advised** to do a GET on the resource to check its Status (to ensure the Event is still relevant, but also to ensure the hook is authentic)
 * You can also view and manage your Hook notifications from the new MANGOPAY Dashboard.
 You have the possibility to test the hook to see if it is working well.
 Note that when setting up a new hook, then when saving it a test is launch automatically
 * We are currently **unable to send hooks to servers that accept only TLS 1.2** (in sandbox this is possible, but not in production) - we will improve this in the future, but we do not yet have a date confirmed
+* You must use a trusted SSL certificate - **self-signed certificates are not supported**

 The following EventType are available :
 * PAYIN_NORMAL_CREATED, PAYIN_NORMAL_SUCCEEDED, PAYIN_NORMAL_FAILED